-Anxiety refers to anticipation of a future concern and is more associated with muscle tension and avoidance behavior.
+The term ‘anxiety’ refers to anticipation of a future concern and is mostly associated with muscle tension and avoidance behavior.

-Anxiety disorders can cause people into try to avoid situations that trigger or worsen their symptoms.
+Anxiety disorders can cause you to avoid situations that trigger or worsen the symptoms.
 Job performance, school work and personal relationships can be affected.

 There are several types of anxiety disorders, including generalized anxiety disorder, panic disorder, specific phobias, agoraphobia, social anxiety disorder and separation anxiety disorder.

 Common signs and symptoms that you may be suffering from an anxiety disorder include: